thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 tb-broker-http-loadbalancer   <none>   *       k8s-thingsbo-tbbroker-000aba1305-222186756.eu-west-1.elb.amazonaws.com   80      3d1h
 ```

-Use `EXTERNAL-IP` field of the `tb-broker-http-loadbalancer` to connect to the cluster.
+Use `ADDRESS` field of the `tb-broker-http-loadbalancer` to connect to the cluster.

 {% include templates/mqtt-broker/login.md %}